nediamnajja/Security-Project/README.md

 You can access the live version of this project here:
 🔗 Password Strength Checker

-## 📧 Get in Touch

-For inquiries, collaboration, or to reach out:
+## 👏 Thank You!

+We appreciate you taking the time to explore our Password Strength Checker project.
+Your online security is our top priority, and we hope this tool helps you keep your accounts safe.

 📩 nediamnajja.tbs@gmail.com
 📩 nadahenchir505@gmail.com
 📩 sebaiselima@gmail.com

-## 👏 Thank You!

-We appreciate you taking the time to explore our Password Strength Checker project.
-Your online security is our top priority, and we hope this tool helps you keep your accounts safe.